NitorCreations/nitor-deploy-tools/docs/template-processing.md

 parameter is not present in the stack and in that case the value will simply be empty instead of a reference.

 Raw cloudformation json can be inserted with the notation `#CF{ myContent }`.
-Example:
+Here is an example:

 ```bash
 NEW_RELIC_LICENSE_KEY=#CF{ "Ref": "paramNewRelicLicenseKey" }